CR

 What's the difference between the single and bundled path?

 The single upgrade path lets you install one upgrade (like a heat pump or smart thermostat) without an energy assessment.
 The bundled path requires a pre- and post-retrofit energy assessment but lets you combine multiple upgrades (insulation + windows + air sealing) for higher total rebates.
+Important: the two streams don't mix — the bundled path's two-upgrade minimum counts only assessment-path measures (insulation, air sealing, windows/doors, heat pump water heater).
+A heat pump or smart thermostat never unlocks the bundle.

 How much can I get total?